AyushVishwakarma25/Zeperai/DOCUMENTATION.md

-# KrackXai Studio Documentation
+# ZeperAi Studio Documentation

 ## 1. Introduction

-KrackXai Studio is an interactive AI-powered application designed to transform product images into studio-quality advertising graphics.
+ZeperAi Studio is an interactive AI-powered application designed to transform product images into studio-quality advertising graphics.
 It allows users to generate creatives with customizable models, outfits, poses, backgrounds, and ad copy, leveraging the power of Google's Gemini API.

 ## 2. Project Structure